All icebreakers

 Can a 5-minute game work for a 30-person meeting?

-Standpoint and Emoji Guess scale because everyone plays at once.
+This or That and Emoji Guess scale because everyone plays at once.
 Turn-based games don't fit the timebox at that headcount; vote-based or race-to-type games do.

 How often should we run a quick icebreaker?